tabbykatz/100-days-of-code/r1-log.md

  XOR to solve a problem which is my Very Favorite Thing.
 ### day 19/99
  I think I might be addicted to algorithms.
 Halp?!
+### day 20/99
+ Missed another day of logging 100 days.
+But did work on the airbnb clone after breaking and fixing my VM.